-As one man expressed it, the family and the whole fabric of society is founded upon the mother.
-She is the key-stone of the arch, for she chooses who shall be the father of her child and bestows her worldly goods according to her desires and discretion.
+The family and the whole fabric of society is founded upon the mother.
+She is the keystone of the arch, for she chooses who shall be the father of her child and bestows her worldly goods according to her desires and discretion.

-She marries the man of her choice, but if for any reason she deems him unfit for a husband or a father for her child, it requires no ceremony of church or state to free herself from him.
-Her word and wishes are law.
+She marries the man of her choice.
+If for any reason, however, she deems him unfit to be a husband or a father of her child, it requires no ceremony of church or state to free her from him.
+Her wish and word are law.

-Karezza, in a government controlled by either men or women, gives a free motherhood.

-Karezza is a mutual relation and through it is removed all vestiges of the old idea of man's dominion over the woman.
+Karezza gives a free motherhood, whether in a government controlled by men or women.
+Karezza is a mutual relation and it removes all vestiges of the old idea of man's dominion over the woman.
 All the pleasure and benefits to be derived are hers as much as his.

-The institution of marriage becomes ideal when the desire and pleasure of the wife calls forth the desire and pleasure of the husband - when a single code of ethics governs their relation, save when offspring is desired, then surely it is given for woman to command and man to obey.
+The institution of marriage becomes ideal when the desire and pleasure of the wife calls forth the desire and pleasure of the husband - when a single code of ethics governs their relation.
+When offspring is desired, then surely it is for woman to command and man to obey.

-Years ago Henry C. Wright, a noble defender of the rights of women and children, said: "Man, without regard to the wishes and condition of his wife, heedless of the physical and spiritual well being of his offspring, commits the greatest outrage any human being can perpetrate on another.
+Henry C. Wright, a noble defender of the rights of women and children, said: "Man, in begetting a child without regard to the wishes and condition of his wife, heedless of the physical and spiritual well being of his offspring, commits the greatest outrage any human being can perpetrate on another.
 Motherhood should be a privilege and an opportunity, not a penalty or misfortune."

-When all concede the importance and dignity of the maternal function, then all will honor and respect woman as does Drummond in his Ascent of Man, He maintains that "Mothers are the chief end of creation.
+When all people concede the importance and dignity of the maternal function, then all will honor and respect woman as does Drummond in his Ascent of

+Man.
+He maintains that "Mothers are the chief end of creation.
 In plants the mother species heads the list.
 Beyond the mother with her milky breast the Creator does not go; that is His goal.
 In as real a sense as a factory is meant to turn out locomotives or locks, the machinery of nature in its last resort is meant to turn out mothers."

 In these and various eloquent paragraphs this man of science honors motherhood.
-He exclaims that love is the supreme factor in the evolution of the world, and teaches that the mother in giving birth to children, in caring for them and educating them, gives us the highest manisfestation of Divine love.
+He exclaims that love is the supreme factor in the evolution of the world, and teaches that the mother in giving birth to children, in caring for them and educating them, gives us the highest manifestation of Divine love.

-We recognize the high ideals of this philosopher, and esteem him for his fearlessness, but those who have studied deeply into spiritual truth, do not admit in men and women great differences on account of sex.
+We reverence the high ideals of this philosopher, and esteem him for his fearlessness.
+Those, however, who have studied deeply into spiritual truth, do not recognize great mental and spiritual differences between men and women on account of sex.
 Circumstances and environments have made seeming differences.
-Best development and purest lives come from a full understanding and recognition of the purely spiritual, or Divine in man.
+The best development and the purest lives come from a full understanding and recognition of the purely spiritual or divine in man.
 The knowledge of the living, spiritual truth that man has no separate existence from God, is the most potent factor in breaking down all supposed inequalities between the sexes.
 This gives us a new language.
-There is no more talk of male or female minds, male or female qualities, for all minds are from one Source, and each individual includes in his characteristics both male and female principles, both the fatherhood and motherhood of God.
+There is no more talk of male or female minds, male or female qualities, for all minds are from one source.
+Each individual includes in his characteristics both male and female principles, both the fatherhood and motherhood of God.

-When we come to know that the larger experience is in the spiritual life, neither man nor woman will patter around in Chinese shoes of conventionalism, or have their conduct governed by conditions hitherto as binding as Hindu Caste.
+When we come to know that the larger experience is in the spiritual life, neither man nor woman will patter around in Chinese shoes of conventionalism, or have their conduct governed by conditions as binding as Hindu Caste.